coffee-cup/uvic-csc460/website/src/project3/game.md

 ![Roomba Full Setup](https://i.imgur.com/IE97pyn.jpg)

 We made a controller using cardboard, tape, and zip ties.
 The Arduino on the controller was powered using a portable battery.
-This was super convient as it allowed us to walk around and control the Roomba wirelessly.
+This was super convenient as it allowed us to walk around and control the Roomba wirelessly.
 The controller we made can be seen in the following image.

 ![Game Controller](https://i.imgur.com/RVRYPa9.jpg)

 Even though we did not win the overall competition, we were very happy with our final robot.
 It was responsive, had good movement controls, and successfully used our project 2 RTOS.
-We even configured a game joystick to control our Roomba by sending UDP packets from a NodeJS server running on our computers to the remote station.
+We even [configured a game joystick to control our Roomba](https://gist.github.com/zevisert/f0bc9b3c979e013e004884dfd8b6e4e5) by sending UDP packets from a NodeJS server running on our computers to the remote station.
 A video of our Roomba moving with the joystick is shown in the following video.

 <iframe width="720" height="360" src="https://www.youtube.com/embed/Mu4KXoZp-OU?mute=1" frameborder="0" allow="encrypted-media" allowfullscreen></iframe>